kmmiles/wsl-vhd-bash/README.md

 # wsl-vhd-bash

-With this script you can store your data (like your code) in a virtual disk, using the filesystem of your choice (ext4, btrfs, ntfs, exfat, etc).
+Store stuff (like your code) in a virtual disk, with the filesystem of your choice (ext4, btrfs, ntfs, exfat, etc).
 This virtual disk can be automatically mounted and shared between all WSL2 distributions.

 *original blogpost: <https://kmmiles.github.io/wsl/vhd/linux/2022/12/20/wsl-vhd.html>*